thehyve/ohdsi-covid19-site/archetypes/study/index.md

   # URL to the web application
   application_url:

-# Drug studied.
-If multiple subjects are being studied,
+# Drug studied; if multiple subjects are being studied,
 # duplicate all keys under "study_subject"
 study_subject:
 # Concept identifier